HaEunSongg/INAMHI-Formulario-para-ingresar-datos-meteorol-gicos/README.md

 <br>

   ## Web-site Preview
- The function of this Web-Site is....
+[X] The function of this Web-Site

-it helps the user to register and login to the system
+[ ] register and login to the system

-Input Meteorological Datas
+[ ]Input Meteorological Datas

- and view, add, edit users and the datas
+[ ]view, add, edit users and the datas

 **Login Page**